437700418/Harbor.Client/README.md

 > PM> Install-Package Horbor.Client

 **Visual Studio**
-Right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Docker.DotNet’ and click ‘Install’.
+Right click to your project in Visual Studio, choose “Manage NuGet Packages” and search for ‘Harbor.Client’ and click ‘Install’.
 ([see NuGet Gallery][nuget-gallery].)

 **.NET Core Command Line Interface**